Fractured Atlas Sign in/up

 Where Your Support Goes

 Filming is complete.
-We are raising $20,000 through this public campaign to finish the film, and we are already off to a strong start.
-Before we even launched, we raised $10,000 toward our total $30,000 finishing fund goal.
-Now we need $20,000 from our community to bring it all the way home.
+We are raising $20,000 through this public campaign to finish the film and we are off to a strong start thanks to an incredible community of supporters who believed in this story from the beginning.

 Stretch Goal: $35,000